 What You Need

-• Oil appropriate to your dosha (sesame for vata, coconut or sunflower for pitta, mustard or sunflower for kapha)
+• Oil appropriate to your dosha: sesame for vata (warming), coconut or sunflower for pitta (cooling), mustard or safflower for kapha (warming without heaviness)

 • A small glass jar with a lid for the oil